SS&D - Disability and Learning Support Service header

 Types of Assistive Technology

 The DLSS offers a wide range of AT to DCU students.
 Below are some examples of AT that all DCU students and staff can access and may find helpful.
 Some of these technology tools are specialized and others are in our DCU Google accounts, our DCU Microsoft accounts as well as websites and devices that we own.
-Here are a few:
+Here are a few tips with a link to a video in each example: